-The catch on the Bounty Platform in recent years has been dominated by the strong 2002 year class, with no evidence for further recruitment until 2011 when the 2007 year class entered the fishery.
-On the Campbell Island Rise, there was strong evidence of several year classes of moderate strength, with both acoustic indices and commercial-catch-at-age proportions suggesting strong recruitment in 2006 and 2007; and the acoustic indices suggesting another strong year class in 2009.
-Very few otoliths were collected from the Pukaki Rise and Auckland Islands in 2011 and so the catch data have not been aged and the length data in recent years are not sufficient to infer when or if strong recruitment has entered the fisheries.
+The catch on the Bounty Platform in recent years has been dominated by the strong 2002 year class, with no further substantial recruitment except in 2011 when the average strength 2007 year class entered the fishery.
+On the Campbell Island Rise, there was strong evidence of several year classes of moderate strength, with both acoustic indices and commercial-catch-at-age proportions suggesting strong recruitment in 2006 and 2009, with the most recent age-data from the commercial fishery suggesting that the 2011 year class may be about average or above average, and has begun to enter the fishery.
+The catch on the Pukaki Rise has been dominated recently by fish comprising the 2004-2006 year classes but there has been recent recruitment of the 2009 year class, which may prove to be moderately strong.
+However, catches and sampling for age-and length on the Pukaki Rise have been low in recent years, and identification of recruitment patterns is difficult.
+Very few length measurements or otoliths were collected from the Auckland Islands in recent years, and the length data were not sufficient to infer recruitment patterns in this fishery.

-1. Introduction
+1. INTRODUCTION

 Southern blue whiting are almost entirely restricted in distribution to sub-Antarctic waters.
 They are dispersed throughout the Campbell Plateau and Bounty Platform for much of the year, but during August and September they aggregate to spawn near the Campbell Islands, on Pukaki Rise, on Bounty Platform, and near Auckland Islands over depths of 250-600 m (Figure 1).
-During most years fish in the spawning fishery range between 35-50 cm fork length (FL), although occasionally smaller size classes of males (29-32 cm FL) are observed in the catch.
+During most years fish in the spawning fishery range between 35 and 50 cm fork length (FL), although occasionally smaller size classes of males (29-32 cm FL) are observed in the catch.